Army: History

+Egypt

+Ancient Egypt established one of the first professional standing armies in the world.
+Egypt's Old Kingdom (2700–2200 BCE) was one of the golden eras of the Egyptian history.
+Because of this affluence, it allowed the government to stabilize and in turn organize a functioning military.
+During this period, most military conflict was limited to the consolidation of power within Egypt and defending Egypt's territories.
+The Egyptian military transitioned into a permanent, professional fighting force during the Middle and New Kingdoms (circa 2000–1500 BCE), allowing the pharaohs to build a massive empire.
+During the reign of Amenemhat I and Ramesses II, the Egyptian military became the first to utilize specialized divisions, standardized weaponry, and war chariots.
+It was used to secure trade routes and build a vast empire in the Middle East and Africa.

 India

 During the Iron Age, the Maurya and Nanda Empires had one of the largest armies in the world, the peak being approximately over 600,000 Infantry, 30,000 Cavalry, 8,000 War-Chariots and 9,000 War Elephants not including tributary state allies.
 In the Gupta age, large armies of longbowmen were recruited to fight off invading horse archer armies.
 Elephants, pikemen, and cavalry were other featured troops.